Karmalakas/grav-plugin-swiper-js/README.md

 If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

-## !Note
-Currently, only manual installation available.
-Maybe plugin will be added to GPM in the future, but not yet.

 ## Configuration